learn-co-curriculum/phrg-rspec-intro/README.md

 ## Before vs Let vs Neither

-Another convention found in many test files is the use of `before` and `let` blocks to set up test state.
-Since these are used quite a lot in the learn.co curriculum, let's understand their differences, benefits, and drawbacks.
+Another convention found in many test files is the use of `before` and `let`. `before` and `let` blocks are used to set up test state.
+Since these occur quite often in the learn.co curriculum, let's understand their differences, benefits, and drawbacks.

-Here is the [documention on using before & after hooks](https://relishapp.com/rspec/rspec-core/v/3-7/docs/hooks/before-and-after-hooks).
+Here is the [documention on using before & after hooks](https://relishapp.com/rspec/rspec-core/v/3-8/docs/hooks/before-and-after-hooks).
 And here are the [docs on using `let` and `let!`](https://relishapp.com/rspec/rspec-core/docs/helper-methods/let-and-let).
+Stop now and review them.

+---

 Let's use creating a valid T-Shirt as an example.
 (Remember that `context` is an alias for `describe`.)